kfarjam90/farjam_atumation/Home_Assignment_second/URL_shortener/readme.md

 - id (Integer): The primary key for the URL.
 - shortcode (String): The unique 6-character code representing the short URL.
 - url (String): The original long URL.
-- stats_id (Integer): The foreign key referencing the Stats model.

 ### Stats